 Now, let's clarify: Harry Potter it has always been a very progressive saga, who took it explicitly against racism and classism.
 He painted a new generation fighting against the stereotypes and the toxic traditions of the previous ones, carrying on an inclusive and acceptance thinking of the different.
 Harry Potter it is an extremely intelligent work, which has raised a generation, in which I also include myself.

 However, compared to the standards we're used to today, Harry Potter presents some defects, which we passed over at the time to celebrate the positive aspects of the book instead.

-First of all, Rowling's literary saga suffers from too many token character color: Sure, we have the school's Asian and Indian twins, as well as the black from the Order of the Phoenix (more black people are named at Hogwarts, in fact, including Dean Thomas, Angelina Johnson, Lee Jordan and Blaise Zabini), but it is almost always the only member of an ethnic group.
+First of all, Rowling's literary saga suffers from too many character token color: Sure, we have the school's Asian and Indian twins, as well as the black from the Order of the Phoenix (more black people are named at Hogwarts, in fact, including Dean Thomas, Angelina Johnson, Lee Jordan and Blaise Zabini), but it is almost always the only member of an ethnic group.
 There are no other Chinese of note besides Cho, just as there are no other Indians of note besides the Patil twins.
 Also, the main cast doesn't include people of color.

 A world where everyone is straight (and shown as such) and the only gay is said to be straight in an interview

 Likewise, in Harry Potter we don't see explicitly non-straight characters: the Wizarding World presented by Rowling is exquisitely straight and "traditional", with many couples who eventually get married and churn out boats of children.
 There is not even a couple who decides not to have childrenjust to say: all romantic couples have children.
 Even Voldemort and Bellatrix, if we want to consider canonical The Cursed Child.